Presentation National High School

 Presentation national high school is the best girls school (NTA), May 2, 2016.

 The school aims to create an atmosphere supportive of learning and sharing irrespective of race or ethnicity.
 The school's motto is: "Potestas Ex Scientia" (Knowledge is power).
 It achieved 11th position in the 2006 West African Senior Secondary Certificate Exams.

+History

+Presentation National High School was established on November 21, 1989, with an initial intake of 60 students.

+Curriculum

+The school offers a wide range of subjects, including sciences, arts, and social sciences.
+Students are encouraged to participate in extracurricular activities, such as sports, music, and drama.
+The school also offers vocational training in areas such as catering, fashion design, and computer science.